playbern/www-playbern-ch/README.md

-# Tina Starter 🦙
+# PlayBern.ch

 ![tina-cloud-starter-demo](https://user-images.githubusercontent.com/103008/130587027-995ccc45-a852-4f90-b658-13e8e0517339.gif)

-This Next.js starter is powered by [TinaCMS](https://app.tina.io) for you and your team to visually live edit the structured content of your website. ✨
+This site is powered by [TinaCMS](https://app.tina.io) for you and your team to visually live edit the structured content of your website. ✨

-The content is managed through Markdown and JSON files stored in your GitHub repository, and queried through Tina GraphQL API.

-### Features

-- [Tina Headless CMS](https://app.tina.io) for authentication, content modeling, visual editing and team management.
-- [Vercel](https://vercel.com) deployment to visually edit your site from the `/admin` route.
-- Local development workflow from the filesystem with a local GraqhQL server.

 ## Requirements